peiyi1/memory_persistency_model_for_GPU/README.md

 # Benchmark

 Parboil benchmark [4] was used in the experiments.
 And the benchmark has been modified to implement the strict persistency and relaxed (epoch) persistency models.
 The implementation is in the location of parboil/benchmark/src.
 And the results of running the benchmark are in the location of parboil/result.
+And in-memory databases Mega-KV [5] and ProgPow algorithm [6] were also used in the experiments.
 And the detailed statistical data can be seen in the file named Memory_Persistency_Models_for_GPUs.pdf.

 # References
 [1].
 Z. Lin, M. Alshboul, Y. Solihin and H. Zhou, "Exploring memory persistency models for gpus", 2019 28th International Conference on Parallel Architectures and Compilation Techniques (PACT), pp. 311-323, 2019.